sanskarpawar/streaming-support-agent/README.md

 ## Architecture

-The system routes every customer message through a triage agent that hands off to the correct specialist using Semantic Kernel's native `HandoffOrchestration` — zero custom routing code.
+The system routes every customer message through a triage agent that hands off to the correct specialist using Semantic Kernel's native `HandoffOrchestration`

 ![Architecture Diagram](docs/Arch_Diag_Mermaid.png)